Right Angle Club 2017

 Concentrate on two flaws in healthcare.
 If uncorrected, no scoring -- dynamic or otherwise -- will conceal collective failure to address health costs seriously.
 Other problems should stand aside while these two are considered.

 An important result would be the incentive to save, replacing the incentive to spend.
-HSAs demonstrate net savings in health- cost of at least 20%, because in a Health Savings Account, young people of each generation earn interest while they save for their own subsequent health costs, instead of spending immediately for anonymous demographic groups of strangers.
+HSAs demonstrate net savings in health- the cost of at least 20% because, in a Health Savings Account, young people of each generation earn interest while they save for their own subsequent health costs, instead of spending immediately for anonymous demographic groups of strangers.
 At this point, another unexpected bonus appeared:

 Some people have the luck not to get very sick, thus able to accumulate tax-exempt money in the account until they turn 66.
 Since everyone gets Medicare eventually, current law turns HSA accumulations into largely unnoticed tax-exempt retirement funds.
 (It's mandatory, whereas I would prefer an option.)

 A second blunder reached the surface.
 Medicare provided better medical care, but made longevity increase, laying bare it had added thirty years of retirement cost.
 Sickness cost is episodic, but retirements are continuous.
 Consequently, additional retirement costs can become several times as costly as the sickness costs they replace.
 Talk about sweeping something under a rug.